This program prepares individuals for careers in the addictions field. It is designed for:

 SWC 706 Field Training

-This course provides students with structured supervised learning experiences and opportunities, thereby enabling students to enhance and further integrate their practice values, knowledge, and skills in multiple settings with diverse populations.
+This course provides students with structured supervised learning experiences and opportunities, thereby enabling students to enhance and further integrate their practice values, knowledge, and skills in multiple settings with varied populations.

 SWC 707 Adv Field Training